 Beatfreeks is an engagement and insight agency with a vital and vibrant community of young creatives.
 So they can influence how the world works, young people are connected by Beatfreeks to brands, Government and funders; as such, the agency is invested in young people getting their share of power.
 We happily support Beatfreeks in their work and provide them with insights from our VoteTopic data for their National Youth Survey.

-Not only this, but their Don’t Settle project (based in Birmingham) seeks out the stories and experiences of young Black people.
-It was great to be able to support them during Black History Month 2020 and encourage our College students to join in with these crucial conversations.
+Not only this, but their Don’t Settle project (based in Birmingham) seeks out the stories and experiences of young BIPOC.
+It was great to be able to work with them during Black History Month 2020 and encourage our College students to join in with these crucial conversations.
 Click here to see the results of the debate, or find out more about the impact of our BHM 2020 topic here.

 Image Credit: Beatfreeks